August Revolution: First Indochina War

 The preliminary accord was but the first step toward an intended overall and lasting agreement.
 Southern Vietnam's future political status had to be negotiated.
-From June to September 1946, Ho Chi Minh met with French representatives in Vietnam and France to discuss that and other issues.
+From June to September 1946, official negotiations between the DRV and France continued.
+While the Vietnamese delegation, led by Phạm Văn Đồng, directly engaged in the rigorous and ultimately deadlocked talks over the status of southern Vietnam, Ho Chi Minh traveled to Paris concurrently as an official guest of the French government.
 Unfortunately, almost immediately after the signing of the 6 March accord, relations began to deteriorate.
-Negotiations at Dalat and then at Fontainebleau broke down over the issue of the fate of southern Vietnam.
-As talks failed to bring results, both sides began to prepare for a military solution.
-Provocations by both French and DRV troops led to the outbreak of full-scale guerrilla war on 19 December 1946.
-Nearly one year after the August Revolution, the DRV and France were fighting the First Indochina War.
+Following the breakdown of the formal conference, Ho Chi Minh directly negotiated and signed the Modus Vivendi (Temporary Accord) of 14 September 1946 with French Minister of Overseas France Marius Moutet to temporarily preserve a fragile peace.
+The negotiations at Dalat and Fontainebleau ultimately collapsed due to unresolved disputes over the political status of southern Vietnam.
+With diplomatic avenues exhausted, both sides began mobilizing for a military solution.
+Provocations by both French and DRV troops led to the outbreak of full-scale war on 19 December 1946.
+Nearly a year and a half after the revolution, the DRV and France were fighting the First Indochina War.

 In popular culture

 ' ("Star of August") is a 1976 Vietnamese movie dramatized a rebellion in Hanoi during the August Revolution.